 Complaints may also be used to detect fraud or abuse.
-Complaint procedures are designed for use by interested parties to bring problems encountered with providers to the attention of the Program Integrity Section.
+Complaint procedures are designed for use by interested parties to bring problems encountered with providers to the attention of PI.

-The Program Integrity Section receives complaints from providers, private citizens, other agencies or offices within DHH through the Fraud and Abuse Hotline, the DHH website or through written reports
+PI receives complaints from providers, private citizens, other agencies or offices within LDH through the fraud and abuse hotline, the LDH website or through written reports.

-The state has a toll-free hotline for reporting possible fraud and abuse in the Medicaid Program.
+The state has a toll-free hotline for reporting possible fraud and abuse in the Medicaid program.
 Providers are encouraged to provide the hotline number to individuals who want to report possible cases of fraud or abuse.
-(Refer to Appendix B)
+(Refer to the Appendix B for contact information).